LontriTech/terraform-azurerm-vm-linux/README.md

 # Usage

+## OS Info

+To make it easier when declaring which OS should be used, this module has a structure that allows choosing the OS with a single string, the available options are the keys on [os-variables.tf](os-variables.tf), it's also posible to define the block on your own, following the same structure and declaring it under the "os_info" variable.

+The default OS is Ubuntu, with details as declared in the first block inside [os-variables.tf](os-variables.tf).

 ## Terraform Init

 The <code>init</code> command needs to be executed in order to initialize the Terraform Backend, this command uses the backend configuration declared or referenced in the root directory of the module.